DAMO-NLP-SG/VCD/README.md

 ## Experiment

+## Case Study

 ## Citation
-If you find our project useful, hope you can star our repo and cite our paper as follows:
+If you find our project useful, we hope you can star our repo and cite our paper as follows:
 ```
 @article{damonlpsgvcd,
   author = {Sicong Leng, Hang Zhang, Guanzheng Chen, Xin Li, Shijian Lu, Chunyan Miao, Lidong Bing},